If you’re an iOS developer who wants to branch out into creating native macOS apps, this is the book for you!

 If you’d like to check out the start of the book including the table of contents and the first chapter, you can read it online at macOS by Tutorials Sample .

 In April 2022, Kodeco published the first edition of macOS by Tutorials .
 Nothing stays the same in the world of Apple development, so I started to plan an update after WWDC 2023.
 At around that time, Kodceo was going through a transformation from being like a library to being more of an educational institution.
-Their focus is now on multi-modal courses and they are no longer interested in publishing books.
+Their focus was now on multi-modal courses and not on books.
+They have since reversed their stance on publishing, so you can expect to see more Kodeco books in the future.

-Every project in this book has been updated to macOS 14 Sonoma and Xcode 15.
-They have also been tested using Xcode 16 beta 3.
+Every project in this book has been updated to macOS 15 Sequoia and Xcode 16.

 This book is split into five sections: